ahillss/ParsingMachine/README.md

 ```

 ######Debugging
-There are to ways to debug a machine which can be used together.
+There are to ways to debug a machine which can be also be used together.

 *Debug Steps* which can be enable by defining the macro **PARMAC_DEBUG_STEPS**, this prints out the stack position and all the steps taken.
-This was mainly used in debugging problems with the library itself.
+This was mainly used in debugging problems with the library itself, though it can be useful to get an idea of why your FSM may not be behaving as expected.

 *Debug Callbacks* can be enabled by defining the macro **PARMAC_DEBUG_CALLBACKS**, for each enter and leave state this prints their names and parsing positions.
-This is useful for tracking the path taken by the fsms.
+This is useful for tracking the path taken by the FSM.